 Credit Card Payments from the Purchases Module

 When you purchase a non-inventoried item and immediately pay the vendor using a company credit card, each purchase accumulates on your credit card statement.
 If you later want to enter a single transaction corresponding to the credit card statement, paying directly on a purchase is especially useful.
 After you create the purchase, you can import a .CSV or spreadsheet of your credit card statement.
 When you create this purchase, aACE automatically creates a related disbursement record to log the payment (which you can review when you reconcile your accounts).
+You can apply payments exceeding the current purchase to other GL accounts.

 - Navigate to Menu > Accts Payable > Purchases, then at the list view click Actions > Create New Credit Card Purchase.